tjFogarty/tj.ie-archived/content/about/_index.md

 title: "About"
 ---

 I’m TJ, a web devel­op­er from Lim­er­ick, Ire­land 🇮🇪 and liv­ing in Water­ford.
-I most­ly hang around the front-end devel­op­ment side of things, but I know enough to be dan­ger­ous with the likes of PHP and Node as well.
+I have BSc Hons in Multimedia Programming, and Design from Limerick Institute of Technology.

+Pre­vi­ous­ly, I’ve worked for ResourceKraft as a Designer/​Developer, Mav­er­ick as the Lead Devel­op­er, and Emag­ine as a Web Devel­op­er and then Tech­ni­cal Lead.
+At the moment I’m a UI Devel­op­er at Stitcher­Ads where I’m devel­op­ing a com­po­nent library and design system.

 I enjoy work­ing with JavaScript (React and Vue), Node, PHP (Craft CMS, Word­Press, Lar­avel, Expres­sio­nEngine), and CSS (Sass, Less, good ‘ol vanil­la CSS).
 Spend­ing all these years work­ing with such fun tech­nolo­gies reminds me that just because you can do it, def­i­nite­ly means you should.

-Pre­vi­ous­ly, I’ve worked for ResourceKraft as a Designer/​Developer, Mav­er­ick as the Lead Devel­op­er, and Emag­ine as a Web Devel­op­er and then Tech­ni­cal Lead.
-At the moment I’m a UI Devel­op­er at Stitcher­Ads where I’m devel­op­ing a com­po­nent library and design system.
+In my spare time I listen to music, read, try to figure out that bug that's been haunting me, and waking a 4am with a solution from the fever dream that destroyed me.

 You can find me at the links below: